bomonike/bomonike.github.io/microsoft-ai.md

 The method shown in this section gives you a list of all "kinds" of services Azure currently provides for <strong>your Azure subscription</strong>.

-After you've met the <a href="#Prerequisites">prerequisite setup</a> to run "az" commands on your Terminal, run this command:
+After your Command Terminal environment on your laptop has the <a href="#Prerequisites">Installed prerequisites</a> of obtaining an Azure account with subscription and installed the "az" CLI modules needed to run "az" commands on your Terminal, run this command:

    <ul><pre><strong>az cognitiveservices account list-kinds</strong></pre>
    &nbsp;